Zeioth/idoven-technical-challenge/README.md

 ![screenshot_2023-12-21_18-44-05_296796801](https://github.com/Zeioth/idoven-technical-challenge/assets/3357792/ca0ca91d-f3f3-4163-883d-ae9bf441070c)

 ## How to use
-Before starting you might need a couple of system dependencies
+Install the pre-requirements

 ```
 sudo apt install docker virtualenv
 ```

-Now we can create and enable a virtualenv to install the dependencies with
+Create and enable a virtualenv and install the dependencies with

 ```sh
 python -m venv venv